Step 3 – Eliminate poorly oxygenated areas

 - Use the "Filter station" dropdown to select continuous monitoring, long-term monitoring, and/or partners/other data providers.

-- The long-term monitoring sites (red square red squares) are generally located in deep water.
+- The long-term monitoring sites ( red squares) are generally located in deep water.
 When a station is selected you can see a chart of how current year's bottom oxygen levels compare to the long-term average (1985-2023).

-- The continuous monitoring sites (orange circle orange and light green circle light green circles) are generally located in shallow waters and show oxygen conditions at real or near real time.
+- The continuous monitoring sites ( orange and light green circles) are generally located in shallow waters and show oxygen conditions at real or near real time.
 Because these sites collect data every 15 minutes you are able to see the changing daily oxygen conditions throughout the entire day.
 Oxygen data can be plotted numerous ways.

-- The Partners/Other Data Providers sites (orange cross orange and yellow crosses yellow crosses) are additional sites that show oxygen conditions at real or near real time.
+- The Partners/Other Data Providers sites ( orange and yellow crosses) are additional sites that show oxygen conditions at real or near real time.
 Because these sites collect data every 15 minutes you are able to see the rapid oxygen changes that occur throughout the day.

 Now that you have eliminated areas that don't have adequate oxygen on your chart, you are ready to move to: Step 4 – Eliminate areas outside preferred temperature range